Texas Tech University

 4. Professional Service

-Within one's field of competence, and as time and resources permit, the faculty member has a responsibility to respond to requests for advice and aid and to participate in the activities of one's profession.
-The faculty member should exercise care to avoid infringement upon obligations and responsibilities to the university.
+Within their field of competence, and as time and resources permit, the faculty member has a responsibility to respond to requests for advice and aid and to participate in the activities of their profession.
+The faculty member must exercise care to avoid infringement upon obligations and responsibilities to the university.

 5. Community Service and Engagement

-6. In the case of both professional and community service, the faculty member should exercise discretion in distinguishing between acts carried out or statements made as an individual or a professional and those carried out or made as a representative of the university.
+In the case of both professional and community service, the faculty member must exercise discretion in distinguishing between acts carried out or statements made as an individual or a professional and those carried out or made as a representative of the university.
+When the faculty member is acting as a representative of the university, the faculty member should ensure that actions and/or statements do not reflect poorly on the university.

 Operating Policies & Procedures